muyueh/cameraEmoji/README.md

 # Camera Emoji

-This version of Camera Emoji focuses exclusively on the foundation: getting a reliable webcam preview running in the browser.
-Once the live feed is stable we can iterate on face analysis and emoji mapping.
+Camera Emoji shows a live webcam preview and uses face-api.js to detect facial expressions, mapping them to an emoji and label in real time.

 ## Live demo